5 min read By Mike VanVickle

 Special Challenges of Multifamily BPS Compliance

-Mixed Occupancy and Operational Variability Residential buildings have more variable occupancy and operational patterns than office buildings.
-Some units are occupied 24/7 year-round; others are vacant, occasionally occupied, or seasonally used.
-This variability affects energy consumption patterns and makes baseline energy consumption harder to predict.
-Auditors must account for this variability when estimating energy savings from improvements.
+Mixed Occupancy and Operational Variability Residential buildings have highly variable occupancy and operational patterns compared to office buildings.
+Some units are occupied 24/7 year-round; others are vacant, occasionally occupied, seasonally used, or rented at irregular intervals.
+Short-term rental units, corporate housing, or seasonal units create additional variability.
+Tenants have direct control over heating and cooling setpoints, window opening, hot water use, and plug load consumption.
+This variability affects energy consumption patterns significantly and makes baseline energy consumption harder to predict from building characteristics alone.

 Mixed-billing buildings (some utilities master-metered, others tenant-metered) create additional complexity in data collection and analysis.
+For example, master-metered gas but tenant-metered electric, or vice versa.

 Typical Energy Improvements in Multifamily Buildings